Atrophius/twihl/_posts/2021-04-12-azki-special-message.md

 ## Clearing Up Some Misconceptions

-Thanks to community translators Shrek Wazowski and Akuma / Grumpy Bear from [the LiveTL Discord][LiveTLDiscord], a full translation of AZKi's remarks from the concert has been produced. **Just as a disclaimer**, these are volunteer translators from the community and have no affiliation with Cover Corp or
+Thanks to community translators Shrek Wazowski and Akuma from [the LiveTL Discord][LiveTLDiscord], a full translation of AZKi's remarks from the concert has been produced. **Just as a disclaimer**, these are volunteer translators from the community and have no affiliation with Cover Corp or